Department of Geology

 KSU eInside story: Kent State Team Awarded $15,000 for Sustainability Design Competition

 KSU eInside story: Can Fireworks Damage Mount Rushmore? features Dr. Abdul Shakoor studying the effects of vibrations from the Fourth of July fireworks on the national monument.

 KSU eINSIDE story: Monitoring Lake Erie's Algae From Space features Dr. Joseph Ortiz and his current work on Lake Erie.

 NPR's IDEASTREAM Radio Show features panel discussion on water quality with Joseph Ortiz

-Dulci Avouris, an incoming Kent State University Geology Ph.D. was recently awarded a NASA Ohio Space Grant Consortium doctoral fellowship in Applied Geology to study the water quality of Lake Erie through satellite remote sensing.
+Dulci Avouris, a Kent State University Geology Ph.D. student was recently awarded a NASA Ohio Space Grant Consortium doctoral fellowship in Applied Geology to study the water quality of Lake Erie through satellite remote sensing.
 By analyzing NASA satellite data, she will assist in identifying potential harmful algal blooms (HABs), which pose numerous risks to human and animal health in addition to impacting taste and odor of drinking water for affected populations in the region.

 Dr. Joseph Ortiz is featured in Environmental Monitor for research using remote sensing on Lake Erie.